 A brief history

 We certainly have been busy!
-The Palace opened 150 years ago in 1873, only to burn down 16 days later.
+Alexandra Palace was designed as the ‘People’s Palace’ to provide entertainment and recreation for the masses.
+It opened on 24 May, 1873, only to burn down 16 days later.
 Reopening in 1875 Victorian Londoners descended en masse for festivals, fireworks, banquets, theatre and music (sound familiar?!).
 In 1900 an Act of Parliament placed the Park and Palace in public ownership, so it could remain ‘a place of public resort and recreation’ forever.
-The action continued: with daredevils, cinema and our own race course added to the bustling programme of activity.
-The First World War put a stop to the fun though and not for the first time the Palace was repurposed, including being used as a refugee camp.
+The action continued: think daredevils, cinema and our own race course added to the bustling programme of activity.
+The First World War put a stop to things though and not for the first time the Palace was repurposed, including being used as a refugee camp.

 As things were getting bigger, better, the pandemic hit.
 It didn’t stop us though, we hosted food distribution centres, testing centres and local charities.
 Artists streamed epic performances, we took our learning programme to libraries and care homes, whilst millions enjoyed the 196 acres of award-winning Park, kept tidy with the help of award-winning volunteers.

-Thanks to your support, we bounced back.
-Today the Palace welcomes millions of visitors each year, our facilities provide vital leisure and green space, our learning activities benefit thousands, including some of the most vulnerable in our community, while our event programme not only entertains, but also contributes massively to our local economy and creates tens of thousands of jobs each year.
-All the while, we are making the Palace greener, more accessible and more inclusive.
+Today the Park and Palace are run by a charity and welcome millions of visitors each year.
+Our facilities provide vital leisure and green space, our learning activities benefit thousands, including some of the most vulnerable in our community, while our cultural programme not only entertains, but also significantly supports our local economy and creates hundreds of job opportunities.
+All the while, we are making the Palace greener, more accessible and providing more benefit to our communities than ever before.

 loading